otectus/nexus_client/README.md

 ```<tool>{"cmd": "send_email", "params": {"quote": "Why do we tell actors to 'break a leg?'
 Because every play has a cast!"}}</tool>```

-After receiving this, PyGPT will execute the system `echo` command with params given from `params` field and replacing `{quote}` placeholder with `quote` param value.
+After receiving this, Nexus will execute the system `echo` command with params given from `params` field and replacing `{quote}` placeholder with `quote` param value.

 As a result, response like this will be sent to the model:

 ```[{"request": {"cmd": "send_email"}, "result": "OK.
 Email sent: Why do we tell actors to 'break a leg?'
 Because every play has a cast!"}]```

-With this flow you can use both forms - API provider JSON schema and PyGPT schema - to define and execute commands and functions in the application.
+With this flow you can use both forms - API provider JSON schema and Nexus schema - to define and execute commands and functions in the application.
 They will cooperate with each other and you can use them interchangeably.

 # Tools

-PyGPT features several useful tools, including:
+Nexus features several useful tools, including:

 - Notepad
 - Painter